reachlightspeed/lightspeed-site/src/site/blog/the-performance-500.md

 ### Interactivity: First Input Delay (FID)

-FID measures the time from when a user first interacts with a page (i.e. when they click a link, tap on a button, or use a custom, JavaScript-powered control) to the time when the browser is actually able to begin processing event handlers in response to that interaction. [web.dev](https://web.dev/fid/)
+Google's Definition: FID measures the time from when a user first interacts with a page (i.e. when they click a link, tap on a button, or use a custom, JavaScript-powered control) to the time when the browser is actually able to begin processing event handlers in response to that interaction. [web.dev](https://web.dev/fid/)

 <picture>
   <source srcset="/img/blog/post-performance-500-fid-sm.svg" media="(max-width: 640px)">